Vic Rodriguez (lawyer): 2022 Marcos presidential campaign

 Rodriguez served as spokesperson and chief of staff of then-candidate Bongbong Marcos during his presidential campaign in the 2022 elections.
 After Marcos won the presidency, Rodriguez became part of lead the transition team to help Marcos build the initial composition of his cabinet.

 Executive Secretary

 Rodriguez relinquished his role as Marcos Jr.’s spokesperson in preparation for his role as President Bongbong Marcos's Executive Secretary.

 Embattled by controversies relating to his roles in the sugar importation order fiasco and contentious appointments of some government officials, Rodriguez resigned on September 17, 2022, after less than three months in his position, but continued on in the role of Presidential Chief of Staff; Rodriguez cited the need to spend more time with his family.
 Rodriguez unsuccessfully attempted to give himself additional powers as the Presidential Chief of Staff after Marcos rejected his plan upon the recommendation of Marcos' Chief Presidential Legal Counsel Juan Ponce Enrile.

+Post-cabinet

+In November 2022, Marcos' political party, Partido Federal ng Pilipinas (PFP), expelled Rodriguez as its executive vice president, citing "loss of trust and confidence" and "acts inimical to the party".
+Upon learning about it, Marcos did not object to the expulsion.
+The PFP blamed Rodriguez for the unsuccessful presidential appointment of PFP members, remarking Rodriguez was "supposed to be our champion in the appointments process".
+In response, Rodriguez said he could not allow an unqualified applicant be appointed just because he or she is a PFP member; Rodriguez added: "My loyalty to Partido Federal ng Pilipinas ends where the interest of the 31.6 million Filipinos who believed in us during the campaign, and my loyalty to the Republic of the Philippines begins".

+On January 28, 2024, Rodriguez spoke at a protest in Davao City against proposals to amend the Constitution of the Philippines that was being supported by officials within the Marcos administration, saying that he felt responsible for the developments as he had convinced many voters to elect Marcos as president.
+Rodriguez said that he was invited to the event by Leoncio Evasco Jr., the cabinet secretary of Marcos' predecessor as president, Rodrigo Duterte.